Neural Style Transfer: A Review: Improvements and Extensions

-\emph{1) Slow Semantic Style Transfer.} Since the patch matching scheme naturally meets the requirements of the region-based correspondence, Champandard \cite{champandard2016semantic} proposes to build a semantic style transfer algorithm based on the aforementioned patch-based algorithm \cite{li2016combining} (Section~\ref{sect:MRF}).
-Actually, the result produced by \cite{li2016combining} is close to the target of semantic style transfer but without incorporating an accurate segmentation mask, which sometimes leads to a wrong semantic match.
+\emph{1) Image-Optimisation-Based Semantic Style Transfer.} Since the patch matching scheme naturally meets the requirements of the region-based correspondence, Champandard \cite{champandard2016semantic} proposes to build a semantic style transfer algorithm based on the aforementioned patch-based algorithm \cite{li2016combining} (Section~\ref{sect:MRF}).
+Although the result produced by the algorithm of Li and Wand \cite{li2016combining} is close to the target of semantic style transfer, \cite{li2016combining} does not incorporate an accurate segmentation mask, which sometimes leads to a wrong semantic match.
 Therefore, Champandard augments an additional semantic channel upon \cite{li2016combining}, which is a downsampled semantic segmentation map.
-The segmentation map can be either manually annotated or from a semantic segmentation algorithm.
-Despite the remarkable results produced by \cite{champandard2016semantic}, MRF-based design is not the only choice.
+The segmentation map can be either manually annotated or from a semantic segmentation algorithm \cite{ye2018finer,zhang2018context}.
+Despite the effectiveness of \cite{champandard2016semantic}, MRF-based design is not the only choice.
 Instead of combining MRF prior, Chen and Hsu \cite{chen2016towards} provide an alternative way for semantic style transfer, which is to exploit masking out process to constrain the spatial correspondence and also a higher order style feature statistic to further improve the result.
 More recently, Mechrez \etal \cite{mechrez2018contextual} propose an alternative contextual loss to realise semantic style transfer in a segmentation-free manner.

-\emph{2) Fast Semantic Style Transfer.} As before, the efficiency issue is always a big issue.
-Both \cite{champandard2016semantic} and \cite{chen2016towards} are based on Slow NST algorithms and therefore leave much room for improvement.
+\emph{2) Model-Optimisation-Based Semantic Style Transfer.} As before, the efficiency issue is always a big issue.
+Both \cite{champandard2016semantic} and \cite{chen2016towards} are based on IOB-NST algorithms and therefore leave much room for improvement.
 Lu \etal \cite{lu2017decoder} speed up the process by optimising the objective function in feature space, instead of in pixel space.
 More specifically, they propose to do feature reconstruction, instead of image reconstruction as previous algorithms do.
 This optimisation strategy reduces the computation burden, since the loss does not need to propagate through a deep network.
 The resulting reconstructed feature is decoded into the final result with a trained decoder.
 Since the speed of \cite{lu2017decoder} does not reach real-time, there is still big room for further research.